 LearnWorlds is one of the lighter tools on this list, but don’t let that fool you.
 The platform’s human-centric approach to training makes it a perfect fit for on-demand learning.
 At the same time, its customizable, intuitive interface is easy for administrators and end users.
 LearnWorlds also supports over 4,000 integrations, allowing it to work seamlessly with just about any organization’s technology stack.

-If you want to commercialize your on-demand training, the platform also lets you create and sell courses and memberships.
+If you want to commercialize your on-demand training, the platform also lets you create and sell courses and memberships, supported by smart course discovery.

 Backed by incredibly powerful smart administration and AI-powered personalization, Absorb is the perfect choice for organizations with larger, more complex training initiatives.
 Its comprehensive feature set supports custom scheduling, reporting, and branding.
 In addition to offering a massive library of pre-made content and courses, Absorb has an impressive eLearning tool suite.